Skip to content

 Look for a new deal with a different lender.
 By doing so, you could switch to a repayment mortgage, where you will pay off the capital of your mortgage, as well as the interest.

-If the value of your property has increased and you are over 55, you can use equity release to pay off your interest-only mortgage.
-Doing so means no more mortgage payments, but the money released comes in the form of a lifetime loan which will need to be paid off when the homeowner dies or if they have to go into care, using the proceeds of the house sale.
+Equity release usually comes in the form of a lifetime loan which will need to be paid off when the homeowner dies or if they have to go into care, using the proceeds of the house sale.

 If you have a larger property, consider downsizing to a smaller one and using the additional funds from the sale of your home to pay off your mortgage.

 Many buy-to-let landlords have interest-only mortgages and sell the rental property at the end of the term to repay the loan.
-In theory, owner-occupiers could also sell their home to repay the mortgage – but they would then need somewhere to live
+In theory, owner-occupiers could also sell their home to repay the mortgage – but they would then need somewhere to live.

 Can you make overpayments on an interest-only mortgage?